 - BT Web Protect warns you if you are about to visit a known harmful website, so you can avoid viruses, scams and phishing attacks.
 It works whenever you are connected to your BT Smart Hub or using a BT Wi-Fi hotspot.
+Turn on BT Protect

 - BT Virus Protect is free anti-virus software developed in conjunction with McAfee that protects up to 15 of your devices, including PCs, Macs, Android phones and tablets against viruses, spyware and will warn you against email scams.
+Get BT Virus Protect

 Tip 2: Use a strong password: Make sure you choose a separate password for your email.
-Get tips on choosing a password.

 If you struggle to remember passwords for all your accounts a password manager can help.
 BT Broadband customers can use True Key, which generates and securely stores up to 2000 passwords for your accounts and apps, so you only need to remember one Master Password.

 True Key works across PCs, smartphones, tablets and computers, information is synced across all devices, so you can access your password info whatever device you are using.
 BT Broadband customers get five licences, each worth £20.